ImpressionEngineering/Perch-Response-Prune/README.md

 ## Installation

+1. Ensure you have a good database backup.
-1. copy the `impeng_responseprune` folder from inside the download into the folder `perch/addons/apps/`.
+2. copy the `impeng_responseprune` folder from inside the download into the folder `perch/addons/apps/`.

 2. Include the addon in the Perch apps config file `perch/config/apps.php` Include `impeng_resposeprune` after `perch_forms`.